 5. Manage by Exception

 - Cost: The budget of a project is the major influence on the implementation of a project.
-The budget should be first established by the board and then the implementation of the project should start and in case of any deviation the upper management needs to be informed.
+The board should first establish the budget, and then the implementation of the project should start, and in case of any deviation, the upper management needs to be informed.

-- Risk: Risk is involved in no matter what we do in life and project is just a part of it.
-Hence, risk should be managed effectively or else it would lead to the failure of the project.
+- Risk: Risk is involved no matter what we do in life, and a project is just a part of it.
+Hence, risk should be managed effectively, or else it would lead to the failure of the project.

 6. Focus on Products

-The quality of the deliverables until they are timely delivered to the customers is the primary focus of PRINCE2 projects.
-PRINCE2 projects always focus on ultimate products.
-Work that contributes towards producing quality products should be the only focus.
+The quality of the deliverables until they are timely delivered to the customers is the primary focus of Prince2 projects.
+Prince2 projects always focus on ultimate products.
+Therefore, work that contributes towards producing quality products should be the only focus.

 7. Tailor to Suit Project Environment

 The project environment, size, complexity, importance, time capability, and risk are the parameters based on which Prince2 is designed.
 The process is then reviewed.

 This has been a guide to the Prince2 Principles.
 Here we also discuss the principles of prince2 with their categories and levels.
 You can also go through our other suggested articles to learn more –